-While the concentrations of chemicals (e.g., copper) may exceed water quality criteria at some locations within the Harbor, and cause significant impacts to marine water quality, it is unlikely that concentrations would be increased to levels that would be toxic to marine biota or substantially disrupt local biological communities.
-Data in Section 3.14 of the SEIS/SEIR show that the concentration of toxic chemicals that could come from vessel hull paints, however, did not exceed the Criteria Maximum Concentration (CMC) level at any of the 27 locations sampled within the Los Angeles Harbor from May 2005 through March 2006, but copper (one location on one date) and tributyltin (four locations on three dates but only one or two locations per date) equaled or exceeded the Criteria Continuous Concentration (CCC). - and Thus, cumulative impacts to biological resources would be less than significant.
+While the concentrations of chemicals (e.g., copper) may exceed water quality criteria at some locations within the Harbor, and cause significant impacts to marine quality, it is unlikely that concentrations would be increased to levels that would be toxic to marine biota or substantially disrupt local biological communities, and cumulative impacts to biological resources would be less than significant.
 The amount of chemicals added to Harbor waters from leaching of antifouling paints on proposed Project or Reduced Project Alternative vessel hulls using Berth 408 would not increase the concentration of chemicals toxic to marine biota to a level that would substantially disrupt local communities.
-The number of vessel calls to other terminals for the Reduced Project Alternative would be less than for the NEPA Baseline and thus would not increase the potential for effects on biological resources.
-The minor effects of the proposed Project or Reduced Project Alternative on marine biota would not result in a cumulatively considerable contribution to a significant cumulative impact on local biological communities (related to chemical concentrations affecting marine water quality).
+The number of vessel calls to other terminals for the Reduced Project Alternative would be less than for the NEPA Baseline and thus would not increase the potential for effects on biological resources. the minor effects of the proposed Project or Reduced Project Alternative on marine biota would not result in a cumulatively considerable contribution to a significant cumulative impact on local biological communities (related to chemical concentrations affecting marine water quality).

 A long-term increase in the transport of crude oil and/or petroleum products through the Los Angeles-Long Beach Harbor area would result from a number of future projects as well as the proposed Project.
 The potential for accidental spills of these products into Harbor waters would increase in proportion to the number of vessels and product transfers.
 A spill from the existing pipelines over the Dominguez Channel is unlikely to occur but could release oil into Inner Harbor waters at that location.
 Accidents during tanker transit through the Harbor to existing berths could also release oil to Harbor waters.
 While small spills of less than 238 bbl would exceed water quality standards for oil and grease, they are expected to have less than significant impacts on marine biological resources because the area affected would be localized, no sensitive species are likely to be affected, and containment and cleanup procedures would reduce the severity of impacts.
 In the worst case, however, a moderate to large spill that affects large numbers of water-associated birds such as gulls or large amounts of intertidal invertebrate communities could have significant cumulative impacts.
-The small increase in vessel traffic in the Harbor (less than 7 percent compared to year 2004) caused by the proposed Project would add to the cumulative potential for oil spills.
 The frequency of oil spills from proposed Project or Reduced Project Alternative tankers in offshore waters while approaching the Port, inside the Port while in transit to Berth 408, or while offloading oil at Berth 408 would be low to remote.
 Spills from MGO barges could occur during transit from existing terminals in the Harbor to Berth 408 and while unloading at Berth 408.
 The only pipeline spills likely to reach Harbor waters would be from the pipelines over Dominguez Channel and over the Pier 400 causeway gap.
 The proposed Project or Reduced Project Alternative would have the potential for significant impacts, prior to mitigation, to marine birds, such as gulls, and intertidal invertebrate communities from accidental oil spills directly into Harbor waters and to marine birds in offshore waters.
 Therefore, effects of the proposed Project or Reduced Project Alternative would make a cumulatively considerable contribution to the significant cumulative impact.